For troubleshooting, please see our Github wiki.

 If the Zcash cryptocurrency provides transactional privacy, won’t bad people use it?

 Yes, but bad guys will use anything.
 Bad guys use cars, bad guys use the Internet, bad guys use cash, bad guys use the current banking system.
 Our goal is not to invent something that bad guys can't use, it is to invent something that can empower and uplift the billions of good people on this planet.

 For more context about our values, see the Hello World blog post.

 What are the economics of Zcash?
 Is there going to be a fixed monetary base?

-Zcash's monetary base will be the same as Bitcoin's — 21 million Zcash currency units (ZEC, or ⓩ) will be mined over time.
+Zcash's monetary base is the same as Bitcoin's — 21 million Zcash currency units (ZEC, or ⓩ) and is mined over time.
 It is a scarce token just like Bitcoin which can be transferred globally and exchanged to/from other cryptocurrencies or fiat currencies via online exchanges, in-person transactions, etc.

 10% of the mining reward will be distributed to the stakeholders in the Zcash Company — founders, investors, employees, and advisors.
 We call this the “Founders’ Reward”.

 Since the value sent between shielded addresses is private, how can we determine the number ZEC in circulation?